bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

 To open the *editor menu* right click anywhere on the editors area canvas (i.e. background).
 The following actions are available:

+Jump to Data Class
+   Opens the data class editor of the data class used by the current process.

 Leave Subprocess
    Will jump out of an *embedded subprocess* to the process that contains the *Embedded Sub* element.